UUֱ

 imgtext

 The extent to which an individual is subject to tax in any country is normally determined in part by reference to their residence status in that country.
 In the UK, there is an additional consideration.
 It has long been a feature of UK taxation that an individual’s liability to UK tax has been determined by reference to both their UK residence and domicile status.
-As mentioned below, non-domiciliaries are able to use the remittance basis of taxation in the UK, which means that their foreign income and gains are not taxable in the UK unless they are brought to the UK.
+As mentioned below, non-domiciliaries are, to 2024/25, able to use the remittance basis of taxation in the UK, which means that their foreign income and gains are not taxable in the UK unless they are brought to the UK.

 This guidance note looks at the effect that residence and domicile has on the taxation of an individual’s employment income, investment income and capital gains.